openstax/napkin-notes/kevin/ecosystem_processes_and_dataflow.md

 ### Worst-case Scenario

 The worst-case scenario is that the mapping must be created by hand.

-This is actually pretty do-able in most situations, but can probably be largely automated.
+This is actually pretty do-able in most situations, and can probably be largely (if not entirely) automated.

 ### Better Scenarios